sidpalas/devops-directive-website/content/posts/2020/07/stupid-github-actions/index.md

 ### 1 -- Holiday Reminder

-Starting simple, in this first action, I advantage of the fact that actions can be triggered on a cron schedule to create the following 10 line action:
+Starting simple with this first action, I take advantage of the fact that actions can be triggered on a cron schedule to create the following 10 line action:

 ```yaml
 name: holiday-reminder-happy-new-year